lopezrbn/car-price-checker-webapp/README.md

 #### 3.1.1 Getting all the ad links published for any given car model and putting them in a list

-The first we need is to get the HTTP addresses we will be scraping through the `requests` library.
+The first we need is to get the URL we will be scraping through the `requests` library.

 If we get back to the search result page at [coches.com](https://www.coches.com/), we can see the URL as follow: